Aperre/Samsung_kernel_sm8550-common-SUSFS/README.md

 From AKM
 ===============================

-This repository contains multiple branches of a Samsung SM8550-based kernel, including upstream merges, stock-based trees, and custom patches such as KernelSU and SUSFS integration.
+This repository contains multiple branches of a Samsung SM8550-based kernel, including upstream merges, stock-based trees, and custom build script that auto enables and adds support for KernelSU/KernelSU-Next/SukiSU-Ultra with SUSFS on runtime.
+Huge Thanks to Edgars-Cirulis for the base.

 ---